The program will introduce students to potential careers in biotechnology, pharmaceuticals, medical devices, and other biomedical industries.

 Those participating will learn about a wide range of career alternatives from young professionals working in these industries, drawn from more than 700 alumni of KGI’s pathbreaking Master of Business and Science (MBS) program.
 The program shares speakers with the Careers Beyond the Bench (CBB) summer program and is designed for those earlier in their career planning (such as lower-division students), as well as those who (due to work or other factors) cannot commit to the full-time CBB program.

-A schedule of speakers and videoconference links will be provided to all registered BCCS students.
+A schedule of videoconference links will be provided to all registered BCCS students.

 Participants will learn about career alternatives in the biomedical industries to plan their educational and career choices better.
 Through the interactions and discussions with these KGI alumni, students will appreciate the day-to-day activities and challenges associated with careers in a specific area.